wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/security-related-http-headers.md

 | `Feature-Policy` | Replaced by `Permissions-Policy`.
 Same intent, different syntax. |
 | `Expect-CT` | Deprecated by the IETF in 2024; CT enforcement is unconditional in modern browsers. |

-### Where to set the headers

-Headers can be set at any layer between the client and the origin.
-The rule is **set once, as close to the edge as practical**, and document which layer owns each header.

-Layers, edge to origin:

-1. **Edge / CDN** (Cloudflare, CloudFront) — best for static, site-wide headers (HSTS, CORP).
-2. **Reverse proxy or Kubernetes ingress** (nginx, Envoy, ingress-nginx) — owns the bulk of headers in cloud deployments.
-3. **WSO2 API Gateway** — for headers that must be set per-API or per-resource.
-4. **App server** — Carbon / Tomcat (Java), HTTP middleware (Go).

-Don't double-set; if the edge owns HSTS, the app server doesn't.
-Verify the response after each release.

-## Applying the desired state by deployment surface
+## Wiring it up

-=== "Carbon / Tomcat"
+=== "Carbon / Tomcat (Java products)"

+    **HSTS, `X-Frame-Options`, `X-Content-Type-Options`** — wire the standard Tomcat `org.apache.catalina.filters.HttpHeaderSecurityFilter`.
+Two equivalent ways to wire it:

+    * Product-wide via `deployment.toml` (applies to every Tomcat webapp).
+Syntax: [APIM — Enable HSTS Headers](https://apim.docs.wso2.com/en/latest/install-and-setup/setup/deployment-best-practices/security-guidelines-for-production-deployment/#enable-http-strict-transport-security-hsts-headers).
+    * Per-webapp via `web.xml` at `<PRODUCT_HOME>/repository/deployment/server/webapps/<WEBAPP>/WEB-INF/web.xml`.
+Syntax: [IS — Enable HSTS Headers](https://is.docs.wso2.com/en/latest/deploy/security/enable-hsts/).

-    **Already shipped.** Tomcat's `HttpHeaderSecurityFilter` covers HSTS, `X-Frame-Options`, and `X-Content-Type-Options`.
-Enable HSTS via either the `deployment.toml` block or the per-webapp `web.xml` shown in [What WSO2 products ship today](#what-wso2-products-ship-today).
-The same filter's init-params include `antiClickJackingEnabled` / `antiClickJackingOption` and `blockContentTypeSniffingEnabled` — leave them at their secure defaults.
-Do not enable `xssProtectionEnabled` (`X-XSS-Protection`) — see the deprecated-headers list above.
+    The init-params include `antiClickJackingEnabled` / `antiClickJackingOption` (for `X-Frame-Options`) and `blockContentTypeSniffingEnabled` (for `X-Content-Type-Options`) — leave them at their secure defaults.
+Do **not** enable `xssProtectionEnabled` — `X-XSS-Protection` is deprecated.
+HSTS is off by default so local development is not pinned to HTTPS by self-signed certificates; turn it on for production builds.

-    **Not yet a product default.** CSP (nonce-based), `Cross-Origin-Opener-Policy`, `Cross-Origin-Embedder-Policy`, `Cross-Origin-Resource-Policy`, `Permissions-Policy`, `Cache-Control: no-store` on token/PII responses, and `Clear-Site-Data` on logout are not covered by the standard `HttpHeaderSecurityFilter`.
-Two paths to apply them today:

-    1. **Set at the deployment layer** (reverse proxy or ingress — the recommended path for existing deployments).
-See the *nginx* and *Kubernetes ingress* tabs below.
-    2. **Wire a project-local servlet filter** that runs after `HttpHeaderSecurityFilter` so the built-in filter's HSTS and `X-Frame-Options` are preserved alongside.
+    **CSP, COOP, COEP, CORP, `Permissions-Policy`, `Cache-Control` on token / PII responses, `Clear-Site-Data` on logout** — not covered by `HttpHeaderSecurityFilter`.
+When you add a new Carbon webapp, ship a project-local servlet filter that runs after `HttpHeaderSecurityFilter` so the built-in filter's HSTS and `X-Frame-Options` are preserved alongside.
 Recommended shape:

     ```java
     public class ModernSecurityHeadersFilter implements Filter {
         @Override
         public void doFilter(ServletRequest req, ServletResponse res, FilterChain chain)
                 throws IOException, ServletException {
             HttpServletResponse r = (HttpServletResponse) res;
             String nonce = generatePerRequestNonce(); // 16 bytes, base64
             req.setAttribute("cspNonce", nonce);

             r.setHeader("Content-Security-Policy",
                 "default-src 'self'; "
                 + "script-src 'self' 'nonce-" + nonce + "'; "
                 + "style-src 'self' 'nonce-" + nonce + "'; "
                 + "object-src 'none'; frame-ancestors 'none'; "
                 + "base-uri 'none'; form-action 'self'");
             r.setHeader("Cross-Origin-Opener-Policy", "same-origin");
             r.setHeader("Cross-Origin-Embedder-Policy", "require-corp");
             r.setHeader("Cross-Origin-Resource-Policy", "same-site");
             r.setHeader("Permissions-Policy",
                 "geolocation=(), microphone=(), camera=(), payment=(), interest-cohort=()");
             r.setHeader("Referrer-Policy", "strict-origin-when-cross-origin");
             chain.doFilter(req, res);
         }
     }
     ```

-        This is the target shape; the class doesn't ship in any current WSO2 product.
-Per-URL overrides (looser policy for the legacy `/carbon/*` admin console that hasn't been migrated off `unsafe-inline` yet) live as a second filter instance scoped to that URL pattern.

-    **Note on Jaggery.** Jaggery is deprecated.
+    Add a sibling filter that sets `Cache-Control: no-store` for token / PII endpoints, and one that sets `Clear-Site-Data` on the logout response.

+    **Preventing browser caching of dynamic pages** — Carbon ships `URLBasedCachePreventionFilter` and `ContentTypeBasedCachePreventionFilter` in `org.wso2.carbon.ui.filters.cache`.
+Wire them into your webapp's `web.xml` when adding any dynamic page that carries sensitive content.
+Reference: [IS — Prevent Browser Caching](https://is.docs.wso2.com/en/latest/deploy/security/prevent-browser-caching/).

+    **Server header** — override via `[transport.https.properties]` in `deployment.toml` so the response doesn't return `Server: WSO2 Carbon Server`.
+Reference: [IS — Configure Transport-Level Security](https://is.docs.wso2.com/en/latest/deploy/security/configure-transport-level-security/).

+    **Legacy considerations.** The legacy `/carbon/*` admin console emits `unsafe-inline` style and script in places that haven't been migrated.
+When migrating one of these pages, drop the per-URL override; until then, scope a looser CSP filter to that URL pattern as a tracked hardening item rather than relaxing the policy globally.
 New WSO2 features should not ship Jaggery applications; existing Jaggery surfaces should be migrated.

-=== "Go service middleware"
+=== "Go services"

-    Go services are new — apply the full desired-state header set in middleware from day one.
-The middleware wraps every `http.Handler`; per-route overrides (looser CSP for embedded widgets, for instance) live in the handler.
+    Ship the security-headers middleware from day one.
+Apply at the router root so every `http.Handler` is wrapped; per-route overrides (looser CSP for embedded widgets) live in the handler.

     ```go
     package web